 Yes, however once you have enrolled at George Mason, you need permission from the Dean’s office to take courses elsewhere and have them transferred back to the university.
 George Mason is part of the Consortium of Universities of the Washington Metropolitan Area (CUWMA) which allows George Mason students to take a limited number of courses at CUWMA member institutions, pay the GMU tuition rate, and have the course(s) count toward their degree program.

 On average it takes a student 2-3 years to complete the BIS program.
 However, each student comes to the program with differing amounts of transfer credits, experiences, and the time available to take courses.
 Therefore it is impossible to state a definite length of time for degree completion.
 The opportunity to take courses in the fall and spring semesters, as well as during the summer sessions have lead students to degree completion more quickly.
 A total of 120 semester hours is needed to graduate from George Mason University, 45 of which must be in the upper division (300-400 level).
 A minimum of 30 hours must be taken at George Mason University.

-Applying to the BIS program is a two step process.
+Applying to the BIS program is easy.

 University application deadlines can be found on the Office of Admissions website but special circumstances might apply to transfer applications to the BIS program.
 Feel free to check via email: email@example.com